alexwlchan/alexwlchan.net/src/_drafts/reflecting-on-bad-life-choices.md

 category: Python
 ---

-Yesterday, I posted [a snippet of code on Twitter](https://twitter.com/alexwlchan/status/1258147811851460608) that has upset people:
+A week ago, I posted [a snippet of code on Twitter](https://twitter.com/alexwlchan/status/1258147811851460608) that has upset people:

 {% tweet https://twitter.com/alexwlchan/status/1258147811851460608 %}

-Making that tweet work requires a horrific abuse of tuple unpacking, a feature that is usually used for sensible things.
+Making that tweet work requires a horrific misuse of tuple unpacking, a feature that is usually used for sensible things.
-It abuses reflection and the `exec()` function to work, and should never be used for anything serious.
+It needs reflection and the `exec()` function to work, and should never be used for anything serious.
 That said, even bad ideas can have interesting things to tell us, so in this post I'm going to explain how it works and how I wrote it.

 _Attention conservation notice:_ I had fun trying this idea, and writing out the notes was a useful exercise, but I don't know how much other people will get out of it.
-You might find it interesting anyway, but this is probably more niche than most of my posts.
+You might find it interesting anyway, but this is probably more niche than my posts.

 You can [skip to the end](#actually-useful-information) if you just want the practical lessons.